cancerberoSgx/termgui/README.md

  - [ ] promise like apis : `screen.wait_for(predicate1).then(proc {screen.wait_for(predicate2)}).then(verb2).catch(proc {|error|p error})` - right now is callback hell :(
    - [ ] based on our own event loop? or could we use a gem like concurrency?
  - [ ] text-box - how to lock focus ? how to implement the text-input experience ?
+ - [ ] more states like focus. right now only style.focus is supported.
+There's another state that could be simulated that is "enter" - when user presses enter a 1-second change is rendered with `style.enter` style.
+Every action (as in action.rb) should have its style.$action support. "escape" action could be similar to "enter"
 ## Status

  * WIP